 The facade today via Sage Realty and post-renovation interiors via a 2011 Douglas Elliman listing

 The house is currently under the management of Sage Realty, who completed a total restoration of the property prior to 2011, transforming it into both residential and commercial space.
 According to Sage, “The street façade has been painstakingly renovated as close to its original condition as possible.
 The stucco finish was patched and repainted to approximately Lescaze’s original specification.
 After months of research, a five-inch by five-inch glass block was found that matches the original block employed by Lescaze.
 These handmade blocks maintain the overall compositional balance that Lescaze intended.”
-Though landmarks doesn’t regulate a building’s interior (unless it’s one of a small number of interior landmarks), Sage also preserved the original feel inside, installing a glass elevator and updated contemporary kitchen.
+Though the LPC doesn’t regulate a building’s interior (unless it’s one of a small number of interior landmarks), Sage also preserved the original feel inside, installing a glass elevator and updated contemporary kitchen.

 32 East 74th Street via Corcoran

 And to show the value of these modernist treasures, built just one year after his personal home, Lescaze’s 32 East 74th Street sold for $16 million in late 2015.
 It belonged to Raymond C. Kramer, a textile entrepreneur and U.S. Colonel, who commissioned Lescaze after seeing the 48th Street house.
 They share the same stucco facade, curved entryway, and ribbon windows.

 - Upper East Side Townhouse by Modernist Pioneer William Lescaze Sells for $16M